Alirezagrs/Future-Bank/experience.md

 ### read_only=True ===> upside down of the write_only. it says that with this arg the field is ignored and you can not put value to this in postman and ... like datetimefield which has auto_now_add or id filed which is auto_increament.

-### nested serializers ==> if you had models which got relations with eachothers and you wanted to show all of them in a GET method. like mine: !!!!!! so important!!!!! whatever you have defiend for related_name must be exactly in query in selected/orefetch_related and exactly in variables you defiend in the main serializer.
+### nested serializers ==> if you had models which got relations with eachothers and you wanted to show all of them in a GET method. like mine: !!!!!! so important!!!!! whatever you have defiend for related_name must be exactly in query in selected/prefetch_related and exactly be in variables you defiend in the main serializer.
     #views.py
     class UserGetAllInformationView(APIView):
         def get(self, request):